Chetumal province: Columbian

-Cuban expeditions to Yucatan
+Spanish conquest

-Hispano-Maya hostilities commenced on 5 March 1517 in Cape Catoche, when an expeditionary force led by Francisco Hernández de Córdoba was ambushed by the military or militia of the Ekab Province, near that state's eponymous capital.
-The Hernández expedition were similarly received by neighbouring Maya polities, thereby foiling the expedition's pecuniary aims.
+Hispano-Maya hostilities commenced on 5 March 1517 in Cape Catoche, when an expeditionary force led by Francisco Hernández de Córdoba was ambushed by Ekab's forces near that province's eponymous capital.
+Hernández and his men were similarly received by neighbouring Maya polities, thereby foiling the Spaniards' pecuniary aims.

-The expeditionaries' reports of grand Maya cities would nonetheless spur further Cuban expeditions to Yucatan, including a 1518 trading and reconnoitering voyage by Juan de Grijalva and another in 1519 by Hernán Cortés, the latter of which quickly morphed into the 1519–1521 Spanish conquest of the Aztec Empire and the 1519–1521 smallpox epidemic.
-The epidemic is presumed to have affected Chetumal severely.
-The reports likewise prompted the Governor of Cuba, who had commissioned the Hernández expedition, to petition and be granted letter patent authorising his conquest of the Maya states on behalf of the Charles I of Spain.
+The expeditionaries' reports of grand Maya cities would nonetheless spur further Cuban expeditions to Yucatan, including a 1518 trading and reconnoitering voyage by Juan de Grijalva and another in 1519 by Hernán Cortés, the latter of which quickly morphed into the 1519–1521 conquest of the Aztec Empire and a contemporaneous smallpox epidemic in the lowlands.
+The latter is presumed to have affected Chetumal severely.
+The reports likewise prompted Diego Velázquez de Cuéllar, the Cuban governor who had commissioned the Hernández expedition, to petition and be granted letters patent authorising his conquest of the Maya Lowlands on behalf of the Charles I of Spain.
 The newly minted adelantado, however, did not proceed with the conquest of Yucatan.

-Montejo entrada, 1527–1528

-On 8 December 1526, the Salamancan conquistador Francisco de Montejo, who had participated in the Grijalva and Cortés expeditions from Cuba, was granted letters patent for the conquest of Yucatan and Cozumel by Charles I of Spain.
-Unlike Gov. Velázquez, former holder of the patent, Montejo promptly undertook the called-for conquest.
+On 8 December 1526, the Salamancan conquistador Francisco de Montejo, who had participated in the aforementioned Grijalva and Cortés expeditions, was granted letters patent for the conquest of Yucatan and Cozumel by Charles I. Unlike Velázquez, former holder of the patent, the new adelantado did promptly undertake the called-for conquest.

-The adelantado named his close colleague, Alonso Dávila, likewise a participant in the Grijalva and Cortés expeditions from Cuba, the principal lieutenant for his entrada.
-They engaged 4 ships and over 250 men in Seville, from where they embarked in late June 1527, landing in Cozumel in late September 1527.

-Northern campaign, autumn 1527 – summer 1528

-They watered in Cozumel for a few days, upon their warm reception by residents and Naum Pat, an influential batab or mayor in Cozumel, and thereafter proceeded to the mainland.
-They explored the immediate area, being well received by the nearby towns of Xelha and Zama, and founded a settlement, christened Salamanca, in October 1527.
-Their substantial demands for foodstuffs soon grew irksome to locals, upon which Salamanca saw their supplies dwindle.
-In late 1527 or early 1528, after a trying period of near-famine and disease, the Spanish moved northwards.
-With Naum Pat’s intercession, they were well received throughout the Ekab Province.
-They entered Chauaka, capital of the Chikinchel Province, in spring of 1528.
-A battle ensued, which Montejo won, thereby forcing Chikinchel to sue for peace.
-They next headed to Ake, where the Battle of Ake was likewise won by Montejo, after which they headed back to Salamanca, reaching it mid- or late summer 1528.
-Here, they were provisioned from Santo Domingo, whereupon they embarked on a combined entrada by land and sea southwards.